carlcassar/carlcassar/resources/markdown/Meta Tags, Link Tags And Web Manifests.md

 - **Meta** tags represent metadata that cannot be represented by other HTML meta-related elements such as `<title>`, `<script>`, or `<link>`.
 - **Link** tags define relationships between the current document and external resources.

 All the tags described in this article should go in the `<head>` tag of your site.
-Depending on your setup, it is probably best to have a sensible default in your layout file, that can be overriden with more specific content on dedicated pages of your site.
-In this way, static pages like your home page will have content related to your site as a whole, whereas specific pages for articles, recipies etc will have more relevant content.
+Depending on your setup, it is probably best to have a sensible default in your layout file, that can be overwriten with more specific content on dedicated pages of your site.
+In this way, static pages like your home page will have content related to your site as a whole, whereas specific pages for articles, recipes etc will have more relevant content.

 ## Title